Alexpascual28/rlis_inventory_system/README.md

    The "Rooms and Types" sheet contains information about various rooms in the robotics laboratory, including their identifiers, names, types of storage available, and other details.
 It lists different rooms in the lab and their purposes.
 This sheet is crucial for managing spaces within the laboratory and understanding their usage.

    * **Columns**:
+        To add a new room, just fill the table with the appropriate data in the first row available below, in the “Rooms” section.
+If more storage or sub-division types need to be added, just add them to the respective “Storage Types” or “Sub-Division Types“ column in the “Pivot” section.

         The following columns are used to manually input information about the available lab rooms:

         **Room ID**: A unique identifier for each room.